NBISweden/elixir_evaluation_evaluation/docs/methods.md

 The procedure is as follows:

-- At an NBIS Training Liason meeting, introduce this procedure to the people involved in training, as well as advertise in the relevant communication
+- At an NBIS Training Liaison meeting, introduce this procedure to the people involved in training, as well as advertise in the relevant communication
 - Collect all questions that teachers think are useful anonymously, creating `Data Set 1`